 The market is supposed to go up over the long term.
 For decades, that’s primarily what it’s done – with plenty of crashes and head-fakes along the way.
 That bumpy road is the justification, or the price of admission, for those higher returns that we expect out of the stock market.
 We can’t expect to get high returns unless we’re putting money at risk.

 Between 1995 and the end of 2015, the S&P 500 with dividends reinvested returned roughly 9.5% average annual returns.
 Of course, we never know what the future brings, and past performance is no guarantee of future results.
 That “average annual” return includes years when investors suffered substantial losses and years when they did very well.
 There is probably not a single year in which the market returned exactly 9.5%.

 Want to zoom in on the financial crisis?
 The market returned roughly 6.14% per year between September of 2007 (just before things got bad) and the end of 2015.
-Buying at that "peak" is better than a sharp stick in the eye, although the volatility in 2008 was a very unpleasant experience.
+Buying at that “peak” is better than a sharp stick in the eye, although the volatility in 2008 was an unpleasant experience.

 The questions to ask yourself are:

 - Are you a long-term investor?
 Are you investing for a goal that’s 10 years or more in the future?
 If so,

-- Do you believe that things will not fundamentally change (that is, do you think that the market will continue to go up more than it goes down in the future, that businesses will continue — for the most part — to innovate and grow)?
+- Do you believe that things will not fundamentally change?
+Do you think that the market will continue to go up more than it goes down in the future, and that businesses will continue—for the most part—to innovate and grow?

-If you answer yes to both of those questions, you’re probably a long-term investor (and perhaps cautiously optimistic).
+If you answer yes to both of those questions, you’re probably a long-term investor (and even cautiously optimistic).
 So, how should you invest?
 Invest in the same way you would if you were ignoring the markets.